dustin916/sacramento-church-website/README.md

 - Successfully deployed and used in production

 ## Status
-Project completed; organization has since closed.
+Project completed; organization decided to close the website.